Causes of Opioid Addiction

 The Problem With Prescriptions

-The causes of Opioid addiction are often different from other substance abuse epidemics.
-Whereas people who use illegal drugs are often aware that they are abusing dangerous substances, many people started their descent into Opioid addiction by filling a prescription for painkillers.
+The causes of Opioid addiction are different from other substance abuse epidemics.
+Most people who use illegal drugs are aware that they’re using dangerous substances.
+By contrast, many people started their descent into Opioid addiction by filling a prescription for painkillers.
 In the mid-to-late 1990s, doctors began to prescribe their patients Opioid medications for pain relief.
 Pharmaceutical corporations which manufactured the Opioids marketed their drugs to doctors and medical associations.
 As Opioid prescriptions increased throughout the United States and Europe, pharmaceutical corporations earned tremendous profits.
-For example, the manufacturers of the medication OxyContin used the addictive Opioid Oxycodone as the main ingredient in their product and earned over $2.4 billion in profit in 2012, a significant increase from their profits of $48 million in 1996.
+For example, the manufacturers of the medication OxyContin used the addictive Opioid Oxycodone as the main ingredient in their product.
+They earned over $2.4 billion in profit in 2012, a significant increase from their profits of $48 million in 1996.
 Americans dispensed over 200,000,000 Opioid prescriptions every year from 2006 to 2016.